Home 9 Service 9 Basics 9 CAN FD

 FD Extended Frame Format

-A CAN FD controller is downward-compatible, i.e. the previous formats of the CAN classic are recognized and can be processed.
-However, this does not work in the reverse direction: the frame formats FBFF and FEFF are unknown to a CAN classic controller and, consequently, error frames will be sent.
+A CAN FD controller is downward-compatible, i.e. the previous formats of the classical CAN are recognized and can be processed.
+However, this does not work in the reverse direction: the frame formats FBFF and FEFF are unknown to a classical CAN controller and, consequently, error frames will be sent.
 This is why all devices in the network need to be equipped with a CAN FD controller to be able to use FD frame formats.

 CAN FD Base Frame Format